CT Electric Rates: Compare Energy Rates in Connecticut - EnergyBot

 Switch Electricity Providers in Connecticut

-In a competitive electricity market like Connecticut, both commercial and residential customers are provided with energy choice – meaning all customers get to choose their specific energy supplier, plan and rate, and then switch – based on any existing contract terms, renewal dates and fees.
+In a competitive electricity market like Connecticut, both commercial and residential customers are provided with energy choice.
+This means all customers get to choose their specific electricity supplier, plan, and rate and then switch based on any existing contract terms, renewal dates, and fees.

-As a Connecticut electricity customer, it’s important to track your contract renewal date.
+As a consumer, it’s important to track your renewal date.
 When your energy plan is due to renew, it’s a good time to compare electricity rates and then switch to the best rate for your home or business.
 When switching energy plans, keep these 5 easy steps in mind:

 Step 1: Compare energy providers and energy prices online